 5. Make 20% of your posts share-focused

-Generally, the posts that get re-shared most often are posts that make people feel an emotion (good or bad) or make people feel that, through reposting it, their followers might see or understand something important about them.
+Generally, the posts that get re-shared most often are posts that make people feel an emotion (good or bad) or make people feel that, through reposting, their followers might see or understand something important about them.
 Feelings motivate sharing, so pause and reflect on how to create more evocative imagery and captions.

 6. Connect with other travel influencers